CSC462Project/Phase1/README.md

 The program is finished when there are 10 files in each of the 10 reduce categories and 10 final output files.

+NOTE: To run the program with different amounts of worker nodes, either move the terraform binary into the specific folder in the terraform_plans directory or if you have the binary added to your PATH, simply run terraform in any of the test scenario directories in terraform_plans.